Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 There were about 38,000 jobs for Pesticide Applicator in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Pesticide Applicator by 2026.
-The BLS estimates 5,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.

 undefined